 Dr Moncrieff is a member of the Australian Society of Plastic Surgeons (ASPS), Australasian Society of Aesthetic Plastic Surgeons (ASAPS) and a Fellow of the Royal Australasian College of Surgeons (FRACS).

 After working between his practices in Sydney and Newcastle during 2008, he decided to focus on the Hunter Region so relocated with his family in 2009.
 He consults from his state-of-the-art clinic in Charlestown and operates in various private hospitals.

 Dr Moncrieff graduated from the University of New South Wales in Medicine with Honours in 1997 and completed 10 years of specialist surgical training in 2007.

-He recently co-authored a paper following his contribution to a national study on the functional benefits of tummy tucks.
-It was published in the March 2018 edition of the internationally acclaimed Plastic and Reconstructive Journal of the American Society of Plastic Surgeons.
+Recent examples include Dr Moncrieff's co-authoring of a paper on the functional benefits of tummy tucks which was published in the March 2018 edition of the internationally acclaimed Plastic and Reconstructive Journal of the American Society of Plastic Surgeons.
 In 2019 that paper went on to win a best new author award in the Journal.